SynaBun / Documentation

 Note

 /synabun is the only slash command you need to remember.
-All capabilities — brainstorming, auditing, health checks, and search — are accessible from the interactive menu it displays.
-You don't need to invoke individual skills directly.
+All capabilities — brainstorming, auditing, health checks, search, and changelog — are accessible from the interactive menu it displays.
+Both /synabun and /leonardo support multi-runtime use across Claude Code and Codex.

 Category System #